jmcvetta/neoism/README.md

 ## Production Note

-If you decide to use `neo4j` in a production system, please send me a message and I will try to give you a heads up when there are API changes.
+If you decide to use `neo4j` in a production system, please let me know.
+All API changes will be made via Pull Request, so it's highly recommended you Watch the repo Issues.
 The API is **not** promised to be stable at this time.

 ## Completed: